maureenpage/maureen-page.github.io/Bio.md

 <img align="left" height="240" src="../img/IMG_2610.png">

-More specifically, I'm a PhD candidate in the [Graduate Group in Ecology](http://ecology.ucdavis.edu) at UC Davis.
+Specifically, I'm a PhD candidate in the [Graduate Group in Ecology](http://ecology.ucdavis.edu) at UC Davis.
 I'm advised by [Dr. Neal Williams](http://williamslab.ucdavis.edu).
-My research interests include pollination ecology, bee biology, population genetics, plant ecology, and landscape ecology.
+My research interests include pollination ecology, bee biology, fire ecology, and plant-insect interactions.
+I use a combination of field work, population genetics, and landscape ecology to answer questions I find interesting.

 During the field season I enjoy netting bees, taking a leg for a genetic sample, and putting  [little tags on their backs](#anchor).
 During the rest of the year, I enjoy learning more about R, messing with genetic data, organizing within my graduate group, and working on the [Aggie Brickyard](../Brickyard).

 In my non-professional capacity, I enjoy playing music, ultimate frisbee, video games, [hanging out with my dog](#dog), and being around people who are equally cynical and sarcastic.